jmlerina/object_detection_ssd/object_detection/README.md

-## Real-time Detection
+## Real-time Object Detection using MobileNet

-See the original project for more info.
 Mind the path strings in the code and prefer using absolute paths.

-### Object detection :: MobileNet
 ```bash
 cd object_detection
 #Prepare the model